Wot no supermarket?

 The developer, Newmark, sold the site in October to Reichmann Properties for £15.1m.
 Newmark had paid £6m for it and probably spent £3-4m on costs, so the developer still made money, even without a development!

-Reichmann Properties have already put in an application to cover the current factory building in brick slips and generally spruce it up, but not build on top of it.
+Reichmann Properties have consent and have all but completed a scheme to cover the current factory building in brick slips and generally spruce it up, but not build on top of it.
 The scheme’s flats are being marketed as ‘The Cotton Exchange’.

 Stokey local is a loose consortium of interested residents, businesses and amenity groups who oppose the plans to build a 4,100 sq m Sainsbury’s supermarket with four storeys of residential housing on top of it at Wilmer Place, hard by Abney Park cemetery.
 We believe the development will, amongst other things, damage the rich biodiversity of the cemetery, ruin it’s seclusion, harm the Stoke Newington Conservation Area and the listed heritage assets of the cemetery, and have a significant, negative effect on the local economy.